Arrowbear Music Camp

 Joe Burger

 Ellen first went to Arrowbear at the age of 10 to spend part of the summer with her aunt and uncle, the Ohlendorfs, and Rick and Carole, her cousins.
 She did this for several summers, until at the age of 14 she actually became a camper and began accompanying soloists for the Musicale evenings.
-That experience was huge fun for her and invaluable for the sigh-reading opportunities and getting to know so much repertoire.
+That experience was huge fun for her and invaluable for the sight-reading opportunities and getting to know so much repertoire.
 Eventually, Ellen became a counselor and then a staff member, often filling the role of accompanist at the Musicales.

 Ellen Deffner (left)